Calculate your take-home pay in The Grand Canyon State. Arizona income tax rate: 2.5%.

 | Take-Home Pay | - | - | - |

-Arizona has a flat income tax system with a top rate of 2.5%.
+Arizona has a flat income tax rate of 2.5%.
 This calculator estimates your take-home pay after federal income tax, state income tax, Social Security, Medicare, and any pre-tax deductions like 401(k) contributions.
 Enter your salary or hourly wage above to see a detailed breakdown of your paycheck.